project-koku/koku/CONTRIBUTING.rst

-Contributing to SaltCellar
+Contributing to Koku
 ==========================

 Thank you for your interest in contributing to this project!

-The following are a set of guidelines for contributing to SaltCellar.
+The following are a set of guidelines for contributing to Koku.
 These are guidelines, not rules.
 Use your best judgement.
 Feel free to suggest changes to this document in a pull-request.